The single most important thing you can do to make your passwords safer is to use a password manager. Or two.

 Many password managers can also help you change passwords regularly, although security experts don't stress that option much these days.
 It's actually OK to leave each unique, strong password as it is until there's a reason to change it.

 All the stand-alone password managers we've reviewed at Tom's Guide work on Windows, macOS, Android and iOS, and most work on Linux and Chrome OS as well.
 Each has both a free and a paid version, although most of the free versions limit your account to a single device.
-(The free versions of LastPass and Zoho Vault do not).
+(The free versions of Bitwarden and Zoho Vault do not, while the free version of LastPass limits you to either mobile devices or computers.)

 Which password managers we recommend

 Among widely used password managers, we recommend Dashlane, Keeper, LastPass or 1Password.
-Dashlane can bulk-change most of your passwords at once, but its paid plans are expensive.
+Dashlane can bulk-change most of your passwords at once, but its paid plans are expensive for what you get.
 1Password is best for macOS and iOS users and has a cool "travel mode" that will temporarily delete your passwords when you cross international borders.

 LastPass is very flexible and has the best free option of any password manager.
 Keeper is not as flashy as the rest, but works well and has the cheapest paid version of any of these four.